hugot/ff-pwd/README.md

    "Export logins".
 Save the file as ~/Downloads/logins.csv.
 4. In your terminal, type `./ff-pwd import` to import the passwords and go through the initial setup steps.
+5. Now don't forget to delete the unencrypted logins.csv file `rm -f ~/Downloads/logins.csv`
-5. Now compile ff-pwd for arm64 using `GOARCH=arm64 go build .`
+6. Now compile ff-pwd for arm64 using `GOARCH=arm64 go build .`
-6. Move the ff-pwd file over to your ubports device.
+7. Move the ff-pwd file over to your ubports device.
 I use `scp ./ff-pwd phablet@[phablet-ip]:/home/phablet/bin/ff-pwd` for this because I have ssh enabled on my device.
-7. Now move the data file ~/.config/ff-pwd/data.json over to the same location on the ubports device. `ssh phablet@[phablet-ip] mkdir -p /home/phablet/.config/ff-pwd; scp ~/.config/ff-pwd/data.json phablet@[phablet-ip]:/home/phablet/.config/ff-pwd/data.json`.
+8. Now move the data file ~/.config/ff-pwd/data.json over to the same location on the ubports device. `ssh phablet@[phablet-ip] mkdir -p /home/phablet/.config/ff-pwd; scp ~/.config/ff-pwd/data.json phablet@[phablet-ip]:/home/phablet/.config/ff-pwd/data.json`.
-8. To search for passwords on your device you can now run `ff-pwd find` from the terminal app.
+9. To search for passwords on your device you can now run `ff-pwd find` from the terminal app.

 It isn't optimal, to keep the password database on your phone up to date you'll